Updated: Jul 20

 These spices not only add delicious flavor to food, but are also known to increase the digestion, reduce inflammation, and increase immunity.

 Many digestive and immune stimulating herbs are best used in cooking, teas, or taken in capsules.
 Try this aromatherapy digestive blend below when you have fullness in the stomach, bloating, indigestion, or other digestive issues.

 Combine the following ingredients:

 1 oz.
-Sesame Oil (Sesamum indicum) - Widely used in Ayurvedic medicine to assist the digestion.
-It has anti-bacterial, anti-inflammatory and antioxidant properties.
+Sesame Oil (Sesamum indicum) - Widely used in Ayurvedic medicine to assist digestion.
+It has anti-bacterial, anti-inflammatory, and antioxidant properties.

 5 drops Cardamom (Elettaria cardamomum) – Reduces digestive complaints, reduces nervous exhaustion, and overall internal congestion.

-4 drops Black Pepper (Piper nigrum) - Warming, increases energy and digestion strengthens immunity, clears phlegm.
+4 drops Black Pepper (Piper nigrum) - Warming, increases energy and digestion strengthens immunity and clears phlegm.

-3 drops Ginger (Zingiber officinale) - Warming and stimulating for the digestion.
+3 drops Ginger (Zingiber officinale) - Warming and stimulating for digestion.

-Are you interested in learning more on seasonal wellness which combines herbs, flower essences, hydrosols, and lots of aromatherapy blends?
+Are you interested in learning more about seasonal wellness which combines herbs, flower essences, hydrosols, and lots of aromatherapy blends?
 See my new book: Harmonized Aromatherapy for Seasonal Wellness

 Heart Leaf Photo - free for commercial use; CCO Creative Commons; found on Pixabay; https://pixabay.com/en/heart-sweetheart-leaf-autumn-maple-1776746/; Retrieved September 29, 2018.